pantsel/konga/README.md

 You may also configure Konga to authenticate via [LDAP](./docs/LDAP.md).

 ## Environment variables
+These are the general environment variables Konga uses.

 | VAR                | DESCRIPTION                                                                                                                | VALUES                                 | DEFAULT                                      |   |
 |--------------------|----------------------------------------------------------------------------------------------------------------------------|----------------------------------------|----------------------------------------------|---|